MacBook Performance In 2026: Software Engineering, AI ML, And Data Science

 - MacBook Pro 16" M1 Pro - Refurbished

-Q. Is it suitable for AI and ML?
+Q. Is the MacBook Pro A2251 suitable for AI and machine learning in 2026?

-Q. How does it compare to Apple Silicon Macs?
+Q. How does it compare with Apple Silicon MacBooks for development?

-Q. Is Windows better at the same price?
+Q. Is a Windows laptop better than the A2251 at the same price?

-Q. Can it last another two to three years?
+Q. Can the MacBook Pro A2251 last another two to three years for coding?